 But how do I actually do it?
 Give a soft catch that is?

-At the point at which the rope becomes taut during a fall, you jump.
+As the rope cinches taut at the conclusion of the climber’s fall, you jump.
 And you jump hard.
+The ideal belayer would weigh half as much as the climber and wouldn’t have to jump at all, but you probably don’t spend most of your climbing days being belayed by children.
 Everyone I have encountered who wrote on the subject has described it as a “gentle hop,” but I say “jump hard!”
 This may be because I weigh 180 pounds.
 In any event, I have NEVER been caught in a fall that seemed too soft.
 It would be like a couch that was too comfortable.
 Occasionally, other factors will intervene that will cause you to want the catch to be harder (described below), but in general, the softer you can make it, the better.

-If you jump too early, then the rope will go taut while you are coming back down, which will moot any effect of your jumping.
+If you jump too early, then the rope will go taut while you (the belayer) are coming back down, which will moot any effect of your jumping.
 Jump too late, and you’ll be pulled up after you’ve arrested their fall.
 This means you’ll still fly into the air, giving you only the appearance that you did it right, but the force of your jump will not have actually helped decrease your climber’s rate of deceleration when they needed it.

 So timing is everything, as is feedback from the climber about the quality of the catch.